Skip to main content

 ./target/debug/kheish-daemon runtime auth revoke-lease route-lease-abc123

-subject status shows whether a subject has been revoked plus the currently active route, connector, and MCP lease ids. lease status shows the stored lease payload, whether it has been revoked, and whether it is still active.
+subject status shows whether a subject has been revoked plus the currently active route, connector, and MCP lease ids. lease status shows the stored lease payload, whether it has been revoked, and whether it is still active; the operator view does not expose the broker’s internal token digest. revoke-slot revokes active route, connector, and MCP leases tied to one auth slot without deleting the slot itself.
 Account-backed auth status has a separate redacted surface:

 ./target/debug/kheish-daemon runtime auth accounts list